-This spring London's Estorick Collection hosts a major exhibition by Giacomo Balla (1871-1958), one of the undisputed masters of modern Italian art.
-Balla was one of the five signatories of Futurism’s initial painting manifestos of 1910 and a pioneering figure of European Modernism.
-Giacomo Balla: Designing the Future runs at the Estorick Collection from 5 April until 25 June 2017.
+Giacomo Balla (1871-1958) was one of the undisputed masters of modern Italian art: one of the five signatories of Futurism’s initial painting manifestos of 1910 and a pioneering figure of European Modernism.
+Giacomo Balla: Designing the Future ran at the Estorick Collection from 5 April until 25 June 2017.

-This major show of striking and rarely-seen pieces has been curated by Fabio Benzi, a leading authority on the artist who has worked closely with the Fondazione Biagiotti Cigna for many years.
+This major show of striking and rarely-seen pieces was curated by Fabio Benzi, a leading authority on the artist who has worked closely with the Fondazione Biagiotti Cigna for many years.
 Prof. Benzi has also collaborated with the Estorick Collection before, having curated the 2015 exhibition Fausto Pirandello 1899-1975.